tommideso/Progetto_LabASSI/user-stories.md

 And I click on the menu
 Then I should be redirected to the menu page with the search fields already compiled in the page (both the search bar in the header and the reservation card in the menu page)

+### Scenario 3: User selects a menu from the chef public profile

+Given I am on a chef public profile page
+And I see a menu that I like
+And I click on the menu
+Then I should be redirected to the menu page

 ## Feature 26: Logged user menu view

 As a logged client